Permafrost/Tundra/README.md

   Defaults to parsing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.
-* `$encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
-Defaults to [UTF-8].
+* `$validate?` is an optional boolean flag which when `true` will validate the parsed content against the given `$schema`, and throw an exception if the content is invalid.
+Defaults to `false`.

 #### Outputs: